LotWizeby Sanaf AI Solutions

 Configurable escalation automation handles reminders, demand letters, and warnings without board involvement; board approval is required only for lien filing.

 Stop sending demand letters to neighbors.
-Try the free Delinquency Risk Calculator to see how AI scores payment patterns and recommends outreach timing—or start a free LotWize trial to get AI delinquency prediction, automated payment plans, and hands-free collections escalation.
+Try the free HOA Health Report Card to see how AI scores your community's financial health and operations—or start a free LotWize trial to get AI delinquency prediction, automated payment plans, and hands-free collections escalation.

 Stop spending your evenings on HOA admin